zakgof/velvetdb/README.md

 # Overview

-Velvetdb is a general purpose nosql embedded data storage.
+Velvetdb is a embedded data storage with graph-like API, perfectly fitting for small websites, desktop and mobile applications.
+With zero configuration and simple API you'll need just 5 minutes to start using velvetdb.

 Yes, we offer yet another persistence framework, but its design is based on principles making velvetdb distinct:
 - **Least intrusive.**